FarronF/limerick-council-meetings/meetings/2016/01/25-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 20th November 2015.md

 A/Head of Finance.
 The Council then noted the provisions made in the Draft Annual

-Budget for Division A – Housing and Building.--- **20**
+Budget for Division A – Housing and Building.
+---
+**20**

 **Division B: Road Transportation and Safety**